Tasmania: Religion

-According to the 2021 Census, 50.0% of the Tasmanian population identified as having no religious affiliation.
-Christianity is followed by 38.4% of the population.
+In 2021, 50.0% of people in Tasmania reported having no religious affiliation, a substantial increase from 38.2% in 2016 and just 5.1% in 1971.
+Meanwhile, Christianity remained the largest religious affiliation in the state, with 38.4% identifying as Christian, though this proportion has steadily declined over time—from 88.7% in 1971 to 49.7% in 2016.

-About 4.5% of people in Tasmania follows non-Christian religion mainly Hinduism (1.7%), Buddhism (1.0%) and Islam (0.9%).
+Non-Christian religions accounted for 4.5% of the population in 2021, with Hinduism (1.7%), Buddhism (1.0%), and Islam (0.9%) being the most prevalent among them.

-At the 2016 census, the most commonly nominated religions were Anglicanism (20.4%) and Catholicism (15.6%), while 37.8% of the population cited no religion.

 Government

-The form of the government of Tasmania is prescribed in its constitution, which dates from 1856, although it has been amended many times since then.
+The form of the government of Tasmania is prescribed in its constitution, which dates from 1934.
 Since 1901, Tasmania has been a state of the Commonwealth of Australia, and the Australian Constitution regulates its relationship with the Commonwealth and prescribes which powers each level of government is allowed.

 Tasmania is represented in the Senate by 12 senators, on an equal basis with all other states.
 In the House of Representatives, Tasmania is entitled to five seats, which is the minimum allocation for a state guaranteed by the Constitution—the number of House of Representatives seats for each state is otherwise decided on the basis of their relative populations, and Tasmania has never qualified for five seats on that basis alone.
 Tasmania's House of Assembly use a system of multi-seat proportional representation known as Hare-Clark.